peterliapin/onlinesales.deploy/README.md

 ---

 ## 4. Start the Sample Stack

-From the `docker-compose` directory, run:
+From the repository root, run:

 ```bash
 docker-compose up -d